ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_arrcomparison.rst

 Plot Comparison Between Arrays
 =========================================

-This example shows how to use the ArrComparison class to compare two arrays and plot the comparison.
+This example shows how to build the ArrComparison class plot the comparison.

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-20
+GENERATED FROM PYTHON SOURCE LINES 8-19